cloudify-cosmo/cloudify-docker-plugin/README.md

 * Starts conatiner with `container_start` dictionary as options.

-* Logs containers id, host ip, ports, and top information.
+* Logs containers id, list of network interfaces with IPs, ports, and top information.

 Stop task: